Programmer950/TabSwitch/README.md

 🔒 **Privacy Policy**
 TabSwitch respects user data.
 It requests the tabs and <all_urls> permissions strictly to read your current session's tab titles, URLs, and to generate the local visual grid.
 No data is collected, transmitted, or stored off-device.
 For more info visit **[privacy policy](https://programmer950.github.io/privacy.html)**.

+📄 License
+Distributed under the MIT License.
+See **LICENSE** for more information.